 British mezzo-soprano Pamela Helen Stephen made her Royal Opera House debut as Phoebe Meryll (The Yeomen of the Guard) with Welsh National Opera, and her Royal Opera debut in 1997 as Third Shining One (The Pilgrim’s Progress).
-She has since sung Moppet and Goose (Paul Bunyan) and Hecuba (Les Troyens) for The Royal Opera and in the 2014/15 Season returns to sing Annina (La traviata).
+She has since sung Moppet and Goose (Paul Bunyan), Hecuba (Les Troyens) and Annina (La traviata) for The Royal Opera.
+She returns in the 2017/18 Season to sing Meg Page (Falstaff).

 Stephen studied at the Royal Scottish Academy of Music and Drama, the Opera Theater Center at Aspen, Colorado, and in Toronto.
 She has sung for all the major British opera companies and for Opera Australia, Los Angeles Opera, Spoleto Festival, the St Endellion and Wexford festivals and in Lisbon, Ludwigsburg, Paris and Amsterdam, among others.
 She has appeared in concert with orchestras including the London Symphony Orchestra, London Philharmonic Orchestra, Philharmonia, City of London Sinfonia, BBC National Orchestra of Wales, Bournemouth Symphony Orchestra, City of Birmingham Symphony Orchestra, Royal Scottish National Orchestra, Northern Sinfonia, with many leading European orchestras and at the BBC Proms.